sreevastavpp/Refactor/README.md

 - Ensure the extracted function is free of side effects.
 If not, use Separate Query from Modifier.
 - Test.
 - Use Inline Variable to remove the temp.

+## Split Phase

+Run into code that's dealing with two different things?
+Look for a way to split it into separate modules.
+Divide the behavior into two sequential phases.
+A good example of this is when you have some processing whose inputs don't reflect the model you need to carry out the logic.

+### Methodology

+- Extract the second phase code into its own function.
+- Test.
+- Introduce an intermediate data structure as an additional argument to the extracted function.
+- Test.
+- Examine each parameter of the extracted second phase.
+If it is used by first phase, move it to the intermediate data structure.
+Test after each move.
+    - Sometimes, a parameter should not be used by the second phase.
+In this case, extract the results of each usage of the parameter into a field of the intermediate data structure and use Move Statements to Callers on the line that populates it.
+- Apply Extract Function on the first-phase code, returning the intermediate data structure.